Constitution of the Middleton St. George Community Association

 (b) The Association’s financial year shall end on 31st December.

-(c) All monies shall be paid into the Association’s accounts at a bank of the Management Committee’s choosing and all cheques shall be signed by two officers of the Association, one of whom shall be the Treasurer.
+(c) All monies shall be paid into the Association’s accounts at a bank of the Management Committee’s choosing.
+Electronic use of the said bank account shall be as recorded within the bank mandate and signed accordingly.
+One person should be the appointed Treasurer or person acting as such.

-(d) An audited statement of accounts for the last financial year shall be submitted by the Management Committee to the Annual General Meeting and shall indicate the income and expenditure of each Section of the Association.
+(d) An audited statement of accounts for the last financial year shall be submitted by the Management Committee to the Annual General Meeting and shall indicate the income and expenditure of the Association.

 (e) The accounts of the Association shall be audited annually by duly elected Auditors appointed at the Annual General Meeting of the Association

-(f) The Treasurer shall keep proper accounts of the finances of the Association.
+(f) The Treasurer shall keep proper accounts of the finances of the Association and show recorded balances at each meeting of the Trustees.

 - TRUST PROPERTY